 Every school year, at the start of term, we have a major focus on citizenship, school rules and behaviour management.
 Children learn about parts that we play in society and how our actions affect those around them.

 Each class have a weekly ‘Board of Backworth’ meeting to discuss any matters arising in school, any wider issues across school and nominations for pupils to receive the ‘Board of Backworth Award’ for excellent contribution to school life over the week.

 Daily assembly sets the tone for the day in terms of our high expectations and, over the year, children work towards half termly awards for ‘consistently’ good behaviour.

 Respect and Tolerance of Different Faiths and Beliefs

 Children need to learn how to show respect for others and understand that difference is not only acceptable, but welcome.
 Children know that everyone is welcome in our school.

 In addition, P.C.
-Gary, our school policeman, and ‘Show Racism the Red Card’ do annual work with children around tolerance and respect.
+Gary, our school policeman, and ‘Show Racism the Red Card’ do work with children around tolerance and respect.
 Daily assembly and class work also ensure that this message is constantly reinforced.

 Any complaints about lack of tolerance or respect for others on school premises, are followed up stringently.

 Development of Skills and Attitudes to Contribute Positively to Life in Modern Britain

 Children are encouraged to value the school building and contents and to see the link between finance and material possessions.
 They follow the school rules, which they see daily during assembly.